re-framejs/re-framejs/docs/Loading-Initial-Data.md

 ## 3. Loading Initial Data

 Let's rewrite our `main-panel` component to use a subscription.
-In effect, we want it to source and render some data held in `app-db`.
+In effect, we want it to source and render some data held in `appDb`.

 First, we'll create the subscription handler:
 ```Clojure